edamametechnologies/undeadlock/README.md

 # Undeadlock

-Light-weight diagnostic wrappers around `tokio::sync::RwLock` and `dashmap::DashMap` that help you discover lock contention and potential dead-locks while developing.
+Light-weight diagnostic wrappers around `tokio::sync::RwLock`, `tokio::sync::Mutex`, and `dashmap::DashMap` that help you discover lock contention and potential dead-locks while developing.

 In **debug** builds the wrappers gather rich runtime information (back-traces, timestamps, thread-ids, locked keys, …) and emit `tracing` warnings or errors whenever:

 * acquiring a read lock takes longer than **10 s**;
 * acquiring a write lock takes longer than **15 s**;
+* acquiring a mutex lock takes longer than **15 s**;
 * a `CustomDashMap` key is still held after **10 s** by another writer;
 * an instrumented map/lock operation itself runs for more than **1 s**.